lightlace/cpp-docs.de-de/docs/mfc/reference/cmfcribbonpanel-class.md

 ### <a name="parameters"></a>Parameter
  [in] *bSet*
- `TRUE` um die vertikale Position von Menübandelemente innerhalb ihrer Anzeigerechteck zentrieren; `FALSE` wird diese Funktion deaktiviert.
+ TRUE, um die vertikale Position von Menübandelemente in ihre Anzeigerechteck center; So deaktivieren Sie dieses Feature wird false ZURÜCKGEGEBEN.

 ### <a name="remarks"></a>Hinweise